rishvish/DImodelsVis/README.md

 Statistical models fit to compositional data are often difficult to interpret due to the sum to one constraint on data variables.
-`DImodelsVis` provides novel visualisations tools to aid with the interpretation of models fit to compositional data.
+`DImodelsVis` provides novel visualisations tools to aid with the interpretation for models where the predictor space is compositional in nature.
 All visualisations in the package are created using the `ggplot2` plotting framework and can be extended like every other ggplot object.

 ## Installation